-The State of Maine 2014 Integrated Water Quality Monitoring and Assessment Report, prepared by the Department pursuant to Sections 303(d) and 305(b) of the Federal Water Pollution Control Act, lists Mile Brook (AU ID ME0106000101_605R01) as, "Category 4-B, Rivers and Streams Impaired by Pollutants - Pollution Control Requirements Reasonably Expected to Result in Attainment."
-The listing identifies the cause of impairment as Benthic-Macroinvertebrate Bioassessments (Streams).
-The comment field states that macroinvertebrate sampling attained Class B standards in 2013.
+The State of Maine 2016 Integrated Water Quality Monitoring and Assessment Report, prepared by the Department pursuant to Sections 303(d) and 305(b) of the Federal Water Pollution Control Act, lists Cold Stream (downstream of the hatchery) as Integrated Report Assessment Unit ID ME0102000503_221R01) as, "Category 4-B, Rivers and Streams Impaired by Pollutants - Pollution Control Requirements Reasonably Expected to Result in Attainment."
+The listing identifies the impairment cause as benthic-macroinvertebrate bioassessments (Streams) for a 1.63-mile segment of Class A water.